Book: Executive search in the age of AI

 Dr. Armin Betz

-Board of Directors, HR Consult Group Ag
+Executive Board, HR Consult Group Ag

 Dr. Armin Betz is the founder and CEO of HR Consult Group Ag.
 With over 30 years of experience in HR consulting, he has established himself as a leading expert in executive search.
-He is committed to innovative recruiting strategies and sustainable executive development and is known for his expertise in advising medium-sized companies.
+He is committed to innovative recruiting strategies and sustainable leadership development and is known for his expertise in advising medium-sized companies.

 Matthias Barhainski